trvon/MongoLaunchPad/README.md

     update [option]

        	all	Pulls from all the current git repositories located in the app directories.

        	current Updates the selected projects

-PROJECT
+Project

 	UI 	This directory is for the front end development.
 	API 	This directory is for the back end development

-URL
+Url
 	As of now, the url supports git repositories, but I will be working to support different version control systems.